-

 drdrslashvohaul replied to Fronzel Neekburm's topic in Andromedan Spaceport

 Even if I sort of agree, they're obviously not going to release their best stuff right now.
 The style of the Crowemurphyist cult (as led by the Space Pope) has been to release pretty underwhelming spoilers, with the hope that hardcore fans will be turned on (without spoling the actual plot/surprises for said fans).
 Is that a good strategy?
 I don't know.
 But I would see these scenes as "typical" or "average" examples of what's going on.
 Not the best-of-the-best.
 But I don't know anything.
 If I ran a games company, I'd probably base it around boobs.
-Toleman isn't as much as a caricature -
+Toleman isn't as much as a caricature as I'd like him to be... -

 If people with money can't dictate to the poor what clothing is acceptable, where will it end?
 It all went to hell on a hand cart once we let people without property vote, imo. ;)